TeskaLabs/splang-docs/docs/expression/logic.md

 ### Bitwise  `!AND`

-When `!AND` is applied on integers (instead on boolean) types, it provides a bitwise AND.
+When `!AND` is applied on integer types, instead on booleans, it provides a bitwise AND.

 ### Example